-PI fluorescence does not interfere with GFP-based cell counting: reciprocally, it was important to verify that PI nuclear incorporation in wounded cells does not interfere with GFP-based cell counting.
-Representative fluorescence images of HeLa and HeLa H2B-GFP exposed to 1 nM LLO in the presence of PI, showed that there was a marked accumulation of PI in wounded cells post kinetics, as expected (Figure 4A).
+PI fluorescence does not interfere with GFP-based cell counting: Reciprocally, it was important to verify that PI nuclear incorporation in wounded cells does not interfere with GFP-based cell counting.
+Representative fluorescence images of HeLa and HeLa H2B-GFP exposed to 1 nM LLO in the presence of PI showed that there was a marked accumulation of PI in wounded cells post kinetics, as expected (Figure 4A).
 Imaging also revealed that PI could bleed through GFP fluorescence detection (Figure 4A and Table 1).
-This fluorescence crossover was best appreciated on the post-kinetic images of HeLa cells that do not express GFP, but it still displayed green fluorescent nuclei (Figure 4A).
+This fluorescence crossover was best appreciated on the post-kinetic images of HeLa cells that do not express GFP, but still displayed green fluorescent nuclei (Figure 4A).
 This crossover could also be evidenced by the measurement of GFP fluorescence intensity (IGFP) in HeLa H2B-GFP cells, which significantly increased post-kinetic compared to pre-kinetic (Figure 4B).
 Importantly, PI fluorescence crossover does not affect cell counting because the segmentation process involved in the enumeration of nuclei is unaffected by an increase in GFP fluorescence (Figure 4C).

-Measuring plasma membrane resealing efficiency: in this section, we present the basic methodology used to measure the efficiency of membrane resealing.
-To evidence the process of membrane resealing, HeLa H2B-GFP cells were exposed, or not, to 1 nM LLO in the presence (M1) or absence (M2) of extracellular calcium (Figure 5).
+Measuring plasma membrane resealing efficiency: In this section, we present the basic methodology used to measure the efficiency of membrane resealing.
+To evidence the process of membrane resealing, HeLa H2B-GFP cells were exposed, or not, to 1 nM LLO in the presence (M1) or absence (M2) of extracellular Ca2+ (Figure 5).
 As expected, in the absence of LLO, IPI remained constant in M1 and M2.
-Addition of LLO in Ca2+-containing medium resulted in a steady increase in PI fluorescence intensity (IPI), whereas in the absence of extracellular calcium, there was a significantly steeper increase in PI fluorescence, reflecting the absence of membrane resealing.
+Addition of LLO in Ca2+-containing medium resulted in a steady increase in PI fluorescence intensity (IPI), whereas in the absence of extracellular Ca2+, there was a significantly steeper increase in PI fluorescence, reflecting the absence of membrane resealing.
 To assess the resealing efficiency, which is defined as the capacity of cells to repair in M1 relative to M2 (step 1.5.4.1), the area under the M1 and M2 curves (AUC) were determined and the efficiency of repair (E) was calculated to be 0.287.